abdulahshoaib/os/content/File Operations.md

 ### fgetc()
-Reads a single character from a file.
+Reads a single character from a file

 ```c
 int fgetc(FILE *stream);